jussivirkkala/Hikvision-Set/README.md

 HCNetSDKCom\HCCoreDevCfg.dll
 HCNetSDKCom\HCPreview.dll
 ```
 Visual Studio 2019 version 16.8.1 was used to compile this for x64 and .NET4.5 (you must have it installed).

+## Install

 You can download project also as zip from https://github.com/jussivirkkala/Hikvision-Set/archive/main.zip) and start HIK-Set.exe from unzipped bin folder.
 Remember first to set correct parameters (IP, port, username, password) in HIK-Set.ini.
 ```
 # Camera 1
 192.168.106.5